Pronounced: Endo-scopic Ul-tra-sew-naw-gra-fee

 Leading up to the test, your doctor may instruct you to:

-In most cases, it is okay to take aspirin and other blood-thinning medicines before the test.
-Ask your doctor if you take these medicines.
+In most cases, it is okay to take aspirin and other blood-thinning medications before the test.
+Ask your doctor if you take these medications.

 Your doctor may spray your throat with a local anesthetic.
 This will numb your throat, so you will not feel discomfort.
 You may also be given a sedative.
 This will help you to relax and reduce anxiety.